 You are here

-One of the most common ways to make a gift to Humboldt State University is to write a check, give a credit card number, or donate online.
+Some of the most common ways to make a gift to Humboldt State University are to write a check, make a gift using a credit card, or donate online.

 A gift of cash could be right for you if:

 - You want the easiest way to donate to Humboldt.

 - You want the largest possible income tax charitable deduction for your gift.